Meta Reviews Her Best Minolta AF Lenses For Sony Alpha Cameras

 “I’ll shoot Cougars and Bears, but I don’t shoot Weddings or Portraits!”

 Ad • Remote Control – Meta uses this inexpensive Bluetooth Remote Control to Stop and Start Video Recordings and Take Remote Photographs, without having to touch the iPhone screen!
 Works with all iOS devices.
 Ultra-long control range (30 ft / 10m).
 Perfect for Selfies!
 Color coded for multiple iPhones.
-Runs on one CR2016 Battery.

 Meta’s Best iPhone Videography Tips For Beginners